 In other words, it tends to be about 90 percent of the range of motion on both ends, which ensures non-stop tension and an environment for building muscle.

-When you understand “tension,” it makes it easier to apply the other mechanisms of muscle growth.
+When you understand “tension,” it makes it easier to apply the other mechanisms of muscle growth to any strength training program.

 Muscle Growth 101

 Or, if a program insists that you can only build muscle if you perform very specific exercises, then it’s also probably misleading.
-While certain exercises are proven, there are so many variations of exercises that can help you build muscle that there’s no reason to be married to a movement that might not be a good fit for your body.
+While certain exercises are proven to target different muscle groups the best, there are so many variations of exercises that can help you build muscle that there’s no reason to be married to a movement that might not be a good fit for your body.

 All three aspects of muscle growth are connected.
 Muscle tension with heavier weights can cause muscle fiber damage that allows for swelling and metabolic stress to occur.
 And then that promotes growth.

-Muscle tension with lighter weights and more time under tension triggers metabolic stress, during which blood can’t escape your muscles quick enough, and helps promote growth.
+Muscle tension with lighter weights, more reps, and more time under tension triggers metabolic stress, during which blood can’t escape your muscles quickly enough and your muscles are forced to grow.
 And then tension with moderate weight for more reps or different exercises ignites both metabolic reactions and damage.

-If you want to grow, you need to look at the big picture when you design any muscle-building workout and use several tactics, not just hope that showing up in the gym will translate to bigger biceps.
+If you want to add muscle mass, you need to look at the big picture when you design any muscle-building workout and use several tactics, not just hope that showing up in the gym will translate to bigger biceps.

 Now that you have a very general idea of what to look for, we’ll help you see exactly what it takes to build muscle -- at any age -- and design the right program for you.